Pharmaceutical Benefits Scheme Safety Net

 If you choose a more expensive brand of medicine, you may need to pay more.
 The extra amount will not count towards your PBS Safety Net threshold.
 Talk to your pharmacist if you are unsure.

 If you go over the threshold before you get your PBS Safety Net card, you may get a refund.
 If this happens, ask your pharmacist for an official PBS refund receipt, not just a regular docket.
-You must then download, complete and return a PBS patient claim for refund form to the address on the form or to your nearest service centre.

 Recording your PBS medicines